-Below are accessible resources that have been compiled to help our communities through social distancing and isolation.
+Below are accessible resources that have been compiled to help our communities stay informed and connected.

 WHAT YOU NEED TO KNOW NOW

 - Select Chicago community testing sites are giving priority testing to Pace ADA Paratransit Riders.
 For more information, visit https://www.chicago.gov/city/en/sites/covid-19/home/covid-testing.html and click on the link titled “Can I get tested at a City community-based testing site using Pace ADA Paratransit?” (located near the bottom of the page).

 - The Mayors Office for People with Disabilities has evaluated the physical accessibility of the United Center vaccine site, which is offering 6,100 vaccine appointments per day.
 For more information, visit https://www.chicago.gov/city/en/sites/covid19-vaccine/home/united-center.html.

 - The Chicago Fire Department is providing in-home COVID-19 vaccinations for Chicago residents who are unable to leave home due to age, disability, or medical impairment.
 For details, view this flyer (available in English and Spanish).

 - The Protect Chicago initiative is offering COVID-19 vaccines at various sites for Chicagoans living in select zip codes.
 For more information, view flyer (available in English and Spanish) here.

 - The National Federation of the Blind of Illinois has a COVID-19 Assistance Program for individuals who are blind and have been experienced financial hardships due to the pandemic.
 To learn more, visit http://www.nfbofillinois.org/covid-19-relief-program.